chigozieorunta/wp-page-assembler/README.md

 </ul>

 ### CSS Classes
 By default, Widgetify uses a number of CSS classes for styling.
 You can also add your own custom classes by way of hooks.
-Listed below are the standard Widgetify classes:
+Listed below are the standard Widgetify classes (to see more on specific use case, refer to documentation):
 <ul>
   <li>
     <strong>widgetify-hero</strong><br/>